Consensys/gpact/doc/examples.md

 ## Set-up Ethereum nodes
 The samples can be used with Ethereum MainNet, one of the test networks, or blockchain nodes that run locally on your computer.
-To run blockchain nodes on your computer, see https://github.com/ConsenSys/gpact/blob/master/doc/blockchains.md
+To run blockchain nodes on your computer, see [Preparing Test Blockchains](./blockchains.md)

 ## Private Key
 The example code needs a private key.
-Please use the utilpkey example to generate a private key. ./example.props contains a private key that could be used to test purposes.
+Please use the [PKey Utility](../utils/pkey/README.md) to generate a private key. ./example.props contains a private key that could be used to test purposes.